-Rabbi Francis Nataf is a Jerusalem based thinker, writer, and educator.
-He is the author of the Redeeming Relevance in the Torah series and of many articles on religious thought, biblical studies, and current events and is Associate Editor of the Jewish Bible Quarterly.
-He is known for his independent thought and creativity that simultaneously puts him to the right and to the left of everyone he knows.
+Rabbi Francis Nataf is a Jerusalem-based thinker, writer, and educator.
+He is the author of the Redeeming Relevance in the Torah series and of many articles on religious thought, biblical studies, and current events.
+He is a senior lecturer of Tanakh (Bible) at Midreshet Rachel v’Chaya, Translation and Research at Sefaria and Associate Editor of the Jewish Bible Quarterly.
+Most important, however, is his reputation for independent thought and creativity, which simultaneously puts him to the right and to the left of everyone he knows.

-Click here to receive our monthly Torah essays, here to receive our occasional newsletters and/or here to be in touch about speaking engagements or anything else!
+Click here to receive our weekly Torah essays, here to receive our occasional newsletters and/or here to be in touch about speaking engagements or anything else!

 REDEEMING RELEVANCE ON THE TORAH SERIES